Why the ASIS trainings?

 In February 2020, all ASIS partners came together in Karlsruhe, Germany, to discuss the partners’ concepts in an interactive workshop.
 Stakeholders from different regions were also invited to provide input to the proposed concepts.
 All partners proceeded to develop their trainings with the support of the work package leader Steinbeis 2i and feedback from other partners.

-During a 3-month testing phase, the trainings are available to a selected group of stakeholders who will provide feedback to the developed materials.
-The feedback will be evaluated by the means of a grid analysis which will serve as a basis for a final improvement of the materials.
+During a 3-month testing phase, the trainings were submitted to a selected group of stakeholders who provided feedback to the developed materials.
+The feedback has been evaluated by the means of a grid analysis which has served as a basis for a final improvement of the materials.

-All trainings will be available on the ASIS platform in 5 languages (English, French, Italian, German, Slovenian) in February 2021.
+All trainings are available on the ASIS platform in 5 languages (English, French, Italian, German, Slovenian).